Quantum simulation of time-dependent Hamiltonians via commutator-free quasi-Magnus operators: Numerical results

 \section{Numerical results}

-In contrast to other methods, CFQM errors do not have a simple expression that allows us to straightforwardly understand the dependence of the cost on key variables.
+In contrast to other methods, CFQM errors do not have a simple expression that allows us to straightforwardly understand the cost dependence on key variables.
 However, we can numerically evaluate their performance.
 We analyze the time-dependent Heisenberg model

 We have added the factor $1/4n$ to ensure $\|A(t)\| \le 1$ and simplify the analysis.
 We assume that $\{\omega_i,\phi_i\}$ are arbitrarily chosen such that

 We analyze the cost of four CFQMs of order 4 (with $m=2$ or $m=3$ exponentials) and order 6 (with $m=5$ and $m=6$ exponentials) from Ref.~\cite{blanes2006fourth}; as well as the cost of two `split-operator' CFQMs that avoid the last Trotter decomposition step, as we review in~\cref{app:split_operator}.
 These split-operator CFQMs can be found in tables 2 and 3 of Ref.~\cite{blanes2006splitting}, under the names GS$_{6}$-$4$ and GS$_{10}$-$6$.
 The requirement to use them is that the Hamiltonian can be split into two self-commuting and fast-forwardable Hermitian terms.
 As we will see, these requirements apply to~\cref{eq:Heisenberg_Hamiltonian}.